-About 116,400 people live in Port Phillip (as of 30 June 2020), with 7 per cent of these residents aged over 70 and 47 per cent 'digital natives' under 34 years of age.
+About 116,400 people live in Port Phillip (as of 30 June 2020), with 7 per cent of these residents aged over 70 and 47 per cent 'digital natives' under 34 years of age (Source: Census of Population and Housing 2016).

 We have 8,464 school aged children and 392 people who identify as Aboriginal and Torres Strait Islanders.
 A third of our residents were born overseas, with 46 per cent arriving in Australia within the last five years.
-Twenty per cent speak a language other than English and two per cent have difficulty speaking English.
+Twenty per cent speak a language other than English and 2 per cent have difficulty speaking English (Source: Census of Population and Housing 2016).

 Approximately 49 per cent of residents are renters.
-Singles and couples make up 68 per cent of all households.
+Singles and couples make up 68 per cent of all households (Source: Census of Population and Housing 2016).